 Engaging the public, Indigenous communities and stakeholders is an essential element to the development of the FMP.
 The proponent will provide opportunity for meaningful participation in plan development through information sharing.
-Engagement opportunities must allow participants to identify values, which may influence the forest management plan.
-This will assist the proponent in developing an FMP that reflects diverse information received from Indigenous communities, stakeholders and the public.
+This will assist the proponent in developing an FMP that reflects diverse information and values received from Indigenous communities, stakeholders and the public.

-Formal engagement opportunities must be provided throughout the various stages in the planning process.
+Formal engagement opportunities should be provided throughout the various stages in the planning process.
 This will be accomplished through the development of an Engagement Plan by the proponent.
 The engagement plan will demonstrate how the proponent intends to provide opportunities for Indigenous communities, stakeholders, and the public to share information and identify values to support the development of the FMP.